 Buy only items in the style you strive for

 Given the fact that the style I strive for was not available in the stores, I started to browse the consignment stores in town.
 Doing so sounds like a contradiction in itself.
 However, due to the military and air force bases there is a fast turnover in the population of Fairbanks.
 Clothes that are still too cold for the new ones in town, however, are just right for those with a sourdough status of 10 years plus who are already adapted to the cold.
 Furthermore, many Alaskan buy their clothes in the Lower 48 when on travel, vacation or family visits.

 Browse for clothes on you shopping list when on travel

 The dress is from a thrift store in town.
 I bought the belt on eBay.
-As you can see also in the post at this link, I wear thrifted clothes quite often.
+I wear a thrifted work outfit quite often.

 Is your fashion and style on a budget?
 Do you thrift?
 If so, what are your biggest scores in thrifting?
 Let me know, I am curious.

 Get the inspiration, support, motivation, and tips to look to your best in life.
 Get a subscription to High Latitude Style.
 Deep inside you know when I can do it you can do it too.